YaoYao1995/FOCAL/README.md

 # LOCAL
 The data and codes used in LOCAL.

-**Notice**: The offline data can be downloaded in https://colab.research.google.com/drive/1S6FE_XirgjCIXnEAP56FV-kV-TWkLJG_?usp=sharing.
+**Notice**: The offline data can be downloaded in https://drive.google.com/file/d/1MiWNVWC8WpnQncwL3LkM48Xpub1o6JMp/view?usp=sharing.

-ADDDDD